indented-automation/Indented.Net.IP/Indented.Net.IP/help/ConvertTo-Subnet.md

 ConvertTo-Subnet -Start 0.0.0.0 -End 255.255.255.255
 ```

+Returns a subnet object describing 0.0.0.0/0.

 ### EXAMPLE 2
 ```
 ConvertTo-Subnet -Start 192.168.0.1 -End 192.168.0.129
 ```

+Returns a subnet object describing 192.168.0.0/24.
+The smallest subnet which can encapsulate the start and end range.

 ### EXAMPLE 3
 ```
 ConvertTo-Subnet 10.0.0.23/24
 ```

+Returns a subnet object describing 10.0.0.0/24.

 ### EXAMPLE 4
 ```
 ConvertTo-Subnet 10.0.0.23 255.255.255.0
 ```

+Returns a subnet object describing 10.0.0.0/24.

 ## PARAMETERS